aymannel/zxfermion/README.md

 # TODO
+- move project to ~/Documents/Dev/zxfermion/ and create alias for Obsidian folder

 ## BaseGraph
 - move graphing functionality of each gate type to methods of BaseGraph class. eg methods for adding CX, Gadget, X, etc